With rookie manager, Mets ready to roll out prized pitchers | Taiwan News

 Syndergaard is back from a torn lat muscle that limited the hardest-throwing starter in the majors to 30 1/3 innings last season, while deGrom is coming off 15 wins and a 3.53 ERA with 239 strikeouts in 201 1/3 innings.

 To solidify a fragile group, general manager Sandy Alderson signed veteran lefty Jason Vargas, an 18-game winner with Kansas City in 2017.
 Vargas got hit by a line drive in spring training and had surgery for a broken bone in his right hand.
-He'll miss some time at the beginning of the season, perhaps assuring Wheeler an opportunity to start.
+He'll miss some time at the beginning of the season.

 On offense, slugger Yoenis Cespedes returns after playing only 81 games last season because of leg injuries.
-All-Star outfielder Michael Conforto is targeting a May 1 return — maybe sooner — from surgery for a dislocated left shoulder.
+All-Star outfielder Michael Conforto, who initially targeted a May 1 return from surgery for a dislocated left shoulder, had already played center in a Grapefruit League game and appeared way ahead of schedule.

 Right fielder Jay Bruce was brought back as a free agent after the Mets traded him to Cleveland last August.
 He joins newcomers Todd Frazier and Adrian Gonzalez in a plodding lineup that boasts power.